 1. Conditions for foreign investors to enter the Vietnamese market

-Before the Investment Law 2020 and corresponding guidelines came into effect, E-commerce was not a part of Vietnam’s WTO Commitments and was not mentioned in any laws on investment.
+Before the Investment Law 2020 and its corresponding guidelines came into effect, e-commerce was not a part of Vietnam’s WTO commitments and was not mentioned in any laws on investment.
 Due to this gap, it would take a lot of time for the authorities to approve investments in this field and the success ratio of these applications was not high.
-Authorities must send the dossiers of foreign investor to specialized agencies including the Ministry of Industry and Trade, the Ministry of Planning and Investment, etc. for their opinion before approving the application.
+Authorities must send the dossiers of foreign investors to specialized agencies, including the Ministry of Industry and Trade, the Ministry of Planning and Investment, etc., for their opinion before approving the application.

-Currently, the guidelines laid down in ‘Decree 31/2021’ made E-commerce a conditional business for foreign investors.
-Accordingly, if foreign investors satisfy the conditions for accessing E-commerce market, the authorities would approve to establish an E-commerce company in Vietnam/acquire a Vietnamese company in E-commerce.
+Currently, the guidelines laid down in ‘Decree 31/2021’ make e-commerce a conditional business for foreign investors.
+Accordingly, if foreign investors satisfy the conditions for accessing the e-commerce market, the authorities would approve establishing an e-commerce company in Vietnam or acquiring a Vietnamese company in e-commerce.
 Further, a foreign-owned company is allowed to supplement E-commerce activities within its business scope.

-(i) The first group consists of the five leading E-commerce service companies in Vietnam (according to unofficial data in 2021, the top 5 enterprises including Shopee, Lazada, Tiki, Sendo, and Thegioididong have foreign investments.
+• The first group consists of the five leading e-commerce service companies in Vietnam.
+According to unofficial data for 2021, the top 5 enterprises, including Shopee, Lazada, Tiki, Sendo, and Thegioididong, have foreign investments.
 While submitting dossiers to amend business activities, there must be an appraisal opinion on national security from the Ministry of Public Security.

-(ii) The second group consists of innovative small and medium-sized enterprises pursuant to the law on supporting foreign-invested SMEs.
+• The second group consists of innovative small and medium-sized enterprises under the law on supporting foreign-invested SMEs.
 Such enterprises do not have to meet the above conditions of market access.

-Accordingly, the procedure for establishment of E-commerce companies with foreign owners is similar to other business sectors, such as management consulting, distribution activities, etc.
+Accordingly, the procedure for the establishment of E-commerce companies with foreign owners is similar to that for other business sectors, such as management consulting, distribution activities, etc.

 2. Established overseas E-commerce platforms are allowed to enter the Vietnamese market

-• It is set-up under Vietnamese domain name,
+• It is set up under a Vietnamese domain name,

 • The displayed language is Vietnamese, and